 There are many things in life that you can do, but probably shouldn’t.
-Vista defense attorneys warn that flipping off the police while driving is one of those things.
-That’s because while is cannot be used as an excuse to pull you over, it can give the officer motivation to pull you over for something he may not have stopped you for otherwise.
+The right to flip off the police is absolutely one of those things.
+That’s because while it cannot be used as an excuse to pull you over, it can give the officer motivation to pull you over for something he may not have stopped you for otherwise.
 Little things like not turning your headlights on during a rainstorm, going a few miles an hour over the speed limit or failing to use a turn signal are all valid excuses for a traffic stop.

 Even worse, once you have been pulled over for something simple, the officer might be irritated enough to look for an excuse to search you or arrest you.
-If he smells alcohol, sees some kind of drug paraphernalia such as a pipe, believes your eyes look bloodshot, your speech is slurredbor that your pupils are dialated, he has probable cause to detain you for suspected drunk or drugged driving.
+If he smells alcohol, sees some kind of drug paraphernalia such as a pipe, believes your eyes look bloodshot, your speech is slurred or that your pupils are dilated, he has probable cause to detain you for suspected drunk or drugged driving.
 Even if you are totally sober, this is can still result in a frustrating waste of your time and, of course, if you are intoxicated, it can result in criminal charges.
-That’s why Vista DUI lawyers advise against purposefully antagonizing the police for no reason.
+That’s why most criminal lawyers advise against purposefully antagonizing the police for no reason.

-If you want to criticize the behavior of the police publicly, you might be better off doing so at a rally, townhall or other political forum, and not through the window of your car as you drive.
-That being said, if you believe you were wrongly targeted and stopped by police for exercising your First Ammendment rights, Vista criminal attorney Peter Liss can help.
+If you want to criticize the behavior of the police publicly, you might be better off doing so at a rally, town hall or other political forum, and not through the window of your car as you drive.
+That being said, if you believe you were wrongly targeted and stopped for exercising your First Amendment right to flip off the police, Peter Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.